-AGCO to Work with Industry to Enhance Compliance
+AGCO Working with Industry to Enhance Compliance

-Compliance with provincial regulations in the alcohol, gaming, horse racing and cannabis retail sectors helps ensure Ontarians can enjoy these products safely and responsibly.
+Compliance with provincial regulations in the alcohol, gaming, horse racing and cannabis retail sectors helps ensure Ontarians can enjoy these activities safely and responsibly.
 Staying compliant also helps those who work in these sectors avoid monetary penalties, suspensions or the loss of their licences or registrations.

 Opportunity to Work with Stakeholders

-The AGCO recognizes that stakeholders are uniquely positioned to understand the needs and priorities of their industries and members, and so can play an important role in increasing the knowledge and capacity of AGCO regulated persons to comply with the law.
+The AGCO recognizes that industry stakeholders are uniquely positioned to understand the needs and priorities of their industries and members, and so can play an important role in increasing the knowledge and capacity of AGCO regulated persons to comply with the law.
 Many also have experience developing public awareness campaigns on topics or issues relevant to the AGCO’s mandate.
-The AGCO is expanding its use of OMP funds so that industry associations, social responsibility groups and others who are similarly active and have capacity to deliver programming in the sectors the AGCO regulates can apply to develop programs strategically aligned with the AGCO’s mandate and funding objectives.
+The AGCO has expanded its use of OMP funds so that industry associations, social responsibility groups and others who are similarly active and have the capacity to deliver programming in the sectors the AGCO regulates can apply to develop programs strategically aligned with the AGCO’s mandate and funding objectives.

 In 2019-20, 28 proposals for funding were received.
 Three projects were ultimately selected to receive funding, with $250,000 in funding provided.
 See more information about the 2019/2020 funded projects here.